A nonlinear ARX model can be understood as an extension of a linear model. A linear SISO ARX model has this structure:

 m = nlarx(data,LinARXModel,'sigmoid')

-Set the Focus property of the idnlarx object estimation to simulation error minimization:
+Focus property to simulation error minimization:

 After each estimation, validate the model by comparing the simulated response to the data.
 To improve the fit of the nonlinear ARX model, adjust various elements of the nonlinear ARX structure.
 For more information, see Ways to Configure Nonlinear ARX Estimation.